jagprog5/dev-guide/README.md

 }
 ```

-Writing quality the first time is easier then going back and fixing things up.
+Writing quality the first time is easier than going back and fixing things up.
-Fortunately this case is easy to fix (it's known what the original intent was,
+Fortunately this case is easy to fix, but if it can happen here then it can
-and it can be fixed without having unforeseen side effects), but if it can
-happen here then it can happen in more difficult cases as well.
-Take time on
+happen in more complicated cases as well.
+Take time on reviews, spend effort to
-reviews, spend effort to understand the context, and don't approve merge
+understand the context, and don't approve merge requests haphazardly!
-requests haphazardly!

 # State Synchronization